sdbingham/The-Ultimate-Roo-Code-Hack-Building-a-Structured-Transparent-and-Well-Documented-AI-Team/README.md

 3. Implement mode-specific logging in `.roo/logs/{new-mode}-activity.md`
 4. Update memory indexes to accommodate new artifact types

+> **Note**: While `.roomodes` is used for mode assignments, the `.roo` directory structure is still used for keeping notes, logs, and documenting activity and changes.

 ## 📊 Performance Optimization

 - Keep context window utilization below 40%